 Basically, your provider will ask you to stand and flex your gluteus muscles, allowing them to identify the areas where your butt dimples are most prominent.
 Individual dimples will be marked with a nonpermanent marker, then sterilized.
 Then, each individual dimple will be injected with a small needle at three different angles.
 Once the procedure is through, you’ll be given the green light to head back to school, work, or any of your other activities!

 Are There Side Effects to Qwo®?

 The most common side effects associated with Qwo® include some minor bruising around the injection sites, as well as some tenderness or mild pain.
 Redness and skin discoloration may also occur, though these effects will be temporary.

 Thankfully, there is no need for you to take any downtime following your procedure.

-As many as 95 percent of all women deal with cellulite at some point in their lives, and one of the most commonly affected areas is the buttocks.
+As many as 95 percent of all women deal with cellulite at some point in their lives, and one of the most commonly affected areas is the butt.
 If that’s you, then Qwo® is cause for excitement.
-This is a truly groundbreaking approach to dimple reduction, and for many of our patients, it’s far and away the most effective cellulite treatment on the market today.
+This is a truly groundbreaking approach to dimple reduction, and for many of our patients, it’s the most effective cellulite treatment on the market today.